 This acquisition was part of SVB's larger strategy to focus on innovation sectors such as technology, life sciences, healthcare, and venture capital.

 The collapse of SVB has the potential to impact more than just the technology industry and the economy.
-It could also affect other sectors, including commercial real estate investments.
+It could also affect other sectors, including commercial real estate investment.

 CRE investments are a common way for investors to diversify their portfolios and generate income, encompassing a variety of commercial properties such as office buildings, retail spaces, warehouses, and multifamily apartments.
 Examining how the SVB's failure may affect these types of assets and the CRE landscape is crucial.